YanCotta/YanCotta/README.md

 ## TL;DR - Key Achievements

-• Architected a genomic data system at Embrapa, migrating from PostgreSQL \rightarrow Neo4j to boost query performance by 87%.
+• Architected a genomic data system at Embrapa, migrating from PostgreSQL to Neo4j to boost query performance by 87%.

 • Solo-engineered a production-ready, multi-agent AI SaaS platform for an enterprise challenge, achieving a 76% reduction in a key operational KPI.